balazs-szel/Template/README.md

+This readme.md file has been created by ChatGPT.
+Just for fun. :)
 # Template Repository

 Welcome to my template repository!
 This repository serves as a starting point for various projects, providing a basic directory structure and setup.
 Feel free to use it as a foundation for your projects.